 It is time to disrupt the situation where one-big-provider is offering overly expensive rigid ERP solution to high-end enterprises in a love-hate relationship.

 In order to reduce the misunderstandings between the providers/implementers of the ERP software solutions and the clients, a decentralized system offers several improvements.
-The EOS operative system, its decentralisation, its dispersion as well as possibility to use smart contracts, gives remarkable opportunities to overcome the above mentioned burning issues.
+The Tenderming engine, its decentralisation, its dispersion as well as possibility to use application-specific blockchain logic, gives remarkable opportunities to overcome the above mentioned burning issues.
 The ERP software solution will be Open Source, which can be updated and maintained by, independent software teams, independent implementation teams, and the clients who are many (many-to-many, not one-to-one).
-In such a decentralized system for which the perfect solution is EOS, the users will be able to use various implementation teams for the same software solution, also use various teams for software production and various for software updates.
+In such a decentralized system for which the perfect solution is Tendermint, the users will be able to use various implementation teams for the same software solution, also use various teams for software production and various for software updates.
 If we create a dashboard on which the users will publish their needs as well as state how many tokens will be transferred to the implementer team, the cumulative number of tokens offered from many users with the same needs will be the incentive for the teams to uptake an assignment and fulfill it with best possible quality.
 That will maintain high level of motivation, quality and user service as well as mechanism for improvement of the ERP on continuous basis.
 When a team considers the number of tokens sufficient for their work, they will be able to complete the task and obtain the tokens, on the first-come-first-served principles.
 This allows decentralisation and liberation of the process of acquiring, production and implementation of any software solution.
 The teams that would work on maintenance and improvement of the software based on user needs or its implementation would have to freeze certain number of tokens and will be in position to uptake tasks that are in number maximum 20 times higher than their frozen tokens.
 The smart contract will allow distribution of the tokens to the team who has completed the task, if and only if it is done properly and with the expected quality.
 The teams who receive negative references for bad performance will not be able to uptake future tasks or assignments or will be excluded as teams from the decentralised systems.
 Such a framework, based on blockchain technology would allow more fair coopetition (collaboration and competition) and position of both providers/implementers and users.

 We are building decentralised, community-based, marketplace facilitated modular ERP solutions applicable and affordable for all company sizes.
 ZERP grows from tradition of ERP solutions to the next stage where smart contracts and blockchain technology are utilised with their best traits.